The Magic Roundabout: English-language version

-Narration in the British BBC version was entirely new and bears no resemblance to the French version.
+Narration in the British BBC version was entirely new and bears very little to no resemblance to the French version.
 It was created by Eric Thompson from just the visuals, without any translation of the French scripts by Serge Danot.
+Thompson provided all the voices, whereas in the French version each character was voiced by a different actor.

 The first British broadcasts were shown every weekday on BBC1 at 17:50, just before the early-evening news at 17:55.
 Although the exact time of the early evening news varied over the years, The Magic Roundabout kept its slot before the bulletins for the duration of its original broadcasting, except for 16:55 time slots during October to November 1966, and earlier times during parts of 1972 and 1973.
 This was the first time an entertainment programme had been transmitted in this way in the UK.
-The original series, which was a serial, was made in black and white.
-From the second series onwards it was made in colour, but the series was still broadcast in black and white by the BBC; the first colour episode of the show ("Chocolate Soldiers") was transmitted on 5 October 1970.
+The original series, which was a serial, was made in black-and-white.
+From the second series onwards it was made in colour, but the series was still broadcast in black-and-white by the BBC; the first colour episode of the show ("Chocolate Soldiers") was transmitted on 5 October 1970.

+(At the time of broadcast, the main BBC1 channel was still broadcast on the VHF band which was limited to 405 lines and did not support colour, while the newer BBC2 channel was in colour in the higher UHF band using PAL transmission for 625 lines.)

 52 additional episodes, claimed to have been not previously broadcast, were shown in the United Kingdom from January to March 1992 on Channel 4's "The Channel Four Daily".
 Thompson had died by this time, and the job of narrating them in a pastiche of Thompson's style went to actor Nigel Planer.
-These episodes actually had been previously narrated by Thompson (particularly from the 1970-1971 series), being redubbed editions of the original French colour episodes by AB Productions (with different music and slightly different voices) broadcast in 1990.
+These episodes actually had been previously narrated by Thompson (particularly from the 1970–1971 series), being redubbed editions of the original French colour episodes by AB Productions (with different music) broadcast in 1990.
 An additional 43 episodes were narrated by Planer from April to September 1993, this time, with most of the episodes coming from a batch of new French episodes broadcast during that same year up until 1995.

 The English version of Dougal was generally disparaging and had similarities with the television character of Tony Hancock, an actor and comedian.
 Ermintrude was rather matronly and fond of singing.
 Dylan was a hippy-like, guitar-playing rabbit, and rather dopey.
 Florence was portrayed as courteous and level-headed.
 Brian was unsophisticated but well-meaning.